 If you or a loved one experienced one or many of these complications, it may because there was an anesthesia error during the procedure.
-An anesthesia malpractice lawyer can help with these cases.
+A Cleveland lawyer can help with any of these anesthesia negligence cases.

 An anesthesiologist or CRNA’s job is to administer the correct dosage and form of anesthesia, keep the patient sedated, and monitor their vital signs through the duration of receiving anesthesia.
 When health care providers choose not to do this, injuries or death are the result.
 Common anesthesia errors that happen are:

 No, there are many normal side effects people may experience after being exposed to anesthesia.
 The most common effects anesthesia has on the body includes, but is not limited to: vomiting, nausea, dry mouth, sore throat, shivering, fatigue, or a hoarse throat.